 Connect Four - Fun fine motor game to work on colors, matching, and strategy.

 Memory - There are many options of this game (also called Matching) from Disney to faces, letters to Dr. Seuss.
-Or here are directions to make your own.
 Wonderful for Visual Perception, matching, memory, and taking turns.

-UNO Cards - These cards can be used for many activities including teaching numbers, colors, and sorting.
+UNO Cards can be used for many activities including teaching numbers, colors, and sorting.
 The game is fun too!

 ABCJLM Bingo Cards - Printable in pdf form.